anjumArnab/core_dart/README.md

 `..` Used to perform multiple method calls or property assignments on the same object.

 `..?` Used to perform multiple operations on an object only if it is not null.
-Prevents null reference errors
+Prevents null reference errors.
 ``` dart
 void main() {
   var list = [10, 20, 30];